 • 1 Corinthians 11:3 — "The head of every man is Christ, the head of a wife is her husband, and the head of Christ is God." — Headship as a relational structure mirroring the Trinity.

-Two errors, one on each side: (1) Abuse of headship — using "complementarianism" to justify domination, control, or the silencing of women's genuine spiritual gifts, gifting, and voice.
+Two errors, one on each side: (1) Male domination — authority without Christlike love — is a product of the Fall (Gen 3:16), not creation design.
+Do not confuse domination with patriarchy.
+Patriarchal headship — father-led households, male eldership, Christlike sacrificial leadership — is creation design (Gen 2; Eph 5:25-33).
 The husband's headship is explicitly modeled on Christ's sacrifice — he gives himself for her flourishing, not leverages his authority for his comfort.
-Patriarchal cultures have distorted this into domination, which is a product of the Fall (Gen 3:16), not creation design.
 (2) Egalitarian revision — arguing that Paul's instructions were purely cultural and no longer binding, or that the "head" (kephalē) means "source" rather than authority.
 Most mainstream scholarship rejects the "source" translation as linguistically unsupported.
-Both distortions miss the radical beauty of the biblical vision: ordered love, mutual service, and the imaging of Christ and his Bride in every Christian home.
+(3) Functional egalitarianism inside complementarian rhetoric — affirming male headship in the statement of faith while quietly platforming women in teaching/preaching/elder-functional roles.
+This is the most common drift, and it is what the historic word patriarchy guards against.
+Both the abuse-corruption and the drift-corruption miss the biblical vision: ordered love, mutual service, and the imaging of Christ and His Bride in every Christian home.